cosmos/sdk-tutorials/TECHNICAL-SETUP.md

 ### Working with Platform Variants

 The content for both platforms lives on the `master` branch.
 When building the project (`npm run build` and `npm run serve`), you are building the main platform.
-The IDA platform uses the same base files, but then adds additional changes ontop of them (mostly different landingpages, menu adjustments and small differences on a few content pages).
+The IDA platform uses the same base files, but then adds additional changes on top of them (mostly different landingpages, menu adjustments, and small differences on a few content pages).

 In general, there are three types of files: